 She started to answer but he turned and walked away before she could form the words.

-Christine sighed in frustration.
-She found her chair and sat for several moments lost in thought, weighing what she was doing.
+Sinking into her chair, she sat for several moments lost in thought, weighing what she was doing.
 The beep of the message console interrupted her reverie.
-It was Sharon Weston.
+It was Sharon.

 "So you're coming home?"
 Her friend was clearly pleased.
 "There will be a shuttle there on Wednesday.
 Is that too soon for you?"